ardaaltinors/MemCP/README.md

 ## Contributing

 We welcome contributions!
-Please see our contributing guidelines for more information.
+Whether it's bug fixes, new features, or documentation improvements, feel free to:

+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Submit a pull request

 ## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---